Renormalization of the gluon distribution function in the background field formalism: Gluon field renormalization in the light-cone gauge

 \subsubsection{Bubble diagram contribution to the gluon vacuum polarization tensor}

-The only one-loop contribution to the gluon vacuum polarization tensor is thus the so-called bubble diagram on the right of Fig.~\ref{Fig:glue_vac_pol_diags}.
-Its expression is given by
+The only one-loop contribution to the gluon vacuum polarization tensor in the pure glue sector is thus the so-called bubble diagram on Fig.~\ref{Fig:g_bub}.
+Its expression in light-cone gauge is given by

-with the standard expression for the 3 gluon vertices in QCD, the symmetry factor $1/2$, and the Feynman propagators taken in the light-cone gauge with the ML prescription~\eqref{eq:ML_prescription}.
+with the standard expression for the 3 gluon vertices in QCD, the symmetry factor $1/2$ due to the two internal gluon lines, and the Feynman propagators taken in the light-cone gauge with the ML prescription~\eqref{eq:ML_prescription}.
 The evaluation of the numerator of the integrand requires a significant amount of algebra.
-The obtained result can be simplified by performing the change of variables $k\mapsto q\!-\!k$ in some of the terms, and use various properties of the encountered integrals.
-First, we use the Passarino-Veltman reduction relations~\cite{Passarino:1978jh}
+The obtained result can be simplified by performing the change of variables $k\mapsto q\!-\!k$ in some of the terms, and one eventually arrives at